 Transunion created this product to help merchants analyze cardholder behavior.
 It does so by uncovering anomalies or suspicious patterns within your universe.
 You’ll be able to detect synthetic IDs upon entry and right before fraudsters ‘cash out’ with your goods.
-Here are more details.

 GlobalGateway does more than just detect synthetic identity fraud.
 It was built to help you, issuers and acquirers comply with Anti-Money Laundering (AML) and Know Your Customer (KYC) rules around the world.
 It’s their way of letting you detect bad actors and fraud activities at the same time.
-Here are more details.

 Tip 2: Create Partnerships

 Chances are synthetic identity fraud is used in organized crime.
 Why shouldn’t merchants unite to protect their business?
 It will be great to create partnerships where possible.
 It can be a quid pro quo arrangement.
 For example, retailers can help vet incoming IDs while their carriers re-verify the shipping details.
-You can cancel orders in real-time if you find synthetic credentials.

 These partnerships can extend to issuers, acquirers and card networks.
 The fraudster may bail before he faces consequences.
 But notifying all parties will diminish the synthetic ID and have everyone reassess how this can be prevented.
-Merchants of the world, unite!

 Fraudsters adapt.
-Therefore, we need to adapt as well.
+Therefore, merchants need to adapt as well.
 Synthetic identity fraud is not only growing as a threat.
 It’s growing as a common search query.
 While searching for ‘synthetic identity fraud statistics’ on Google, I was offered an interesting search recommendation: ‘how to create a synthetic identity’.